 The Forest Service will annually coordinate with FWS and NOAA Fisheries local offices to ensure that the mapped avoidance areas on National Forest System (NFS) lands incorporate the most up-to-date information.
-It is recommended that each unit keep a record of these meetings with date, participants (and agency), notes, etc. The Forest Service will coordinate with aviation managers and pilots on avoidance area mapping and aircraft operational direction and will provide reporting direction to all firefighting fire personnel with suppression responsibilities in the event they discover a misapplication in an avoidance area.
+It is recommended that each unit keep a record of these meetings with date, participants (and agency), notes, etc. The Forest Service will coordinate with aviation managers and pilots on avoidance area mapping and aircraft operational direction and will provide reporting direction to all fire personnel with suppression responsibilities in the event they discover a misapplication in an avoidance area.

-- Each Forest Supervisor will be responsible for maintaining and updating the avoidance area maps for the applicable National Forest System land area. - It is recommended a list be kept of all personnel/offices/cooperators receiving map books and date books received - It is recommended a list be kept of any changes made to maps and date of distribution of changes to the all from item above - Avoidance maps can be updated or adjusted for TEPCS species or designated critical habitats by Forest Supervisors in consultation with FWS or NOAA Fisheries as necessary.
+- Each Forest Supervisor will be responsible for maintaining and updating the avoidance area maps for the applicable National Forest System land area. - It is recommended a list be kept of all personnel/offices/cooperators receiving maps and date maps are received - It is recommended a list be kept of any changes made to maps and date of distribution of changes - Avoidance maps can be updated or adjusted for TEPCS species or designated critical habitats by Forest Supervisors in consultation with FWS or NOAA Fisheries as necessary.
 Mapping changes are allowed if they do not create additional adverse effects than what was analyzed in the Biological Assessments or change the analysis conducted or determinations made in the Biological Opinions.
 Refer to Chapter 4-Resource Specialists, Process for Addendums to the National Programmatic Consultation. - Terrestrial and waterway avoidance areas are mapped using the best current information and can be updated as better data becomes available.
-As this information changes or is updated, the maps can be adjusted. - For the purposes of mapping aquatic avoidance areas, all waterways (NHD layer) were used as a base layer and were given 300' or more (species specific) buffer.
-For the analysis of effects for consultation with the regulatory agencies, aquatic avoidance areas included perennial and intermittent streams (identified as green on avoidance maps), lakes, ponds, whether or not they contain aquatic life.
+As this information changes or is updated, the maps can be adjusted. - For the purposes of mapping hydrographic avoidance areas, all waterways (using the USGS National Hydrography Dataset, NHD layer) were used as a base layer and were given 300' or more (species specific) buffer.
+For the analysis of effects for consultation with the regulatory agencies, hydrographic avoidance areas included perennial and intermittent streams , lakes, and ponds, whether or not they contain aquatic life.
 If forests/regions identify specific intermittent stretches of stream the forest identifies that aerial fire retardant could be applied if no water was present, re-initiation of consultation with the regulatory agencies at the local level needs to be completed and avoidance maps updated (Please refer to Chapter 5 on re-initiation of consultation). - Avoidance maps can be updated by Forest Supervisors for candidate and Forest Service listed sensitive species based on the best current information.

-Updating Avoidance Maps Process
+Updating Avoidance Maps and Data

-There will be three scenarios to provide mechanisms for updating the retardant avoidance areas' GIS layers and associated hardcopy maps: 1) Annual updates, 2) Interim periodic local updates, and 3) Location information of base data to facilitate local map updates.
-All mechanisms will address both forest and national requirements and will provide opportunities to meet formal Aerial Fire Retardant Avoidance guidelines.
+There are four components for updating the retardant avoidance areas' GIS layers and associated hardcopy maps: 1) Updates of TEPCS avoidance information, 2) Updates of hydrographic avoidance information, 3) Annual quad pdf avoidance map updates, 4) Provision of data to facilitate forest unit and partner requirements.
+All components are intended to address both forest and national requirements and satisfy formal aerial fire retardant avoidance ROD guidelines.